-The District's water supply comes from the State Water Project and the Colorado River.
-In 2016, 97% of our water supply came from the State Water Project and 3% came from the Colorado River.
+The District's water supply comes from both imported and local sources.
+In 2016, 13% of our water supply came from the State Water Project.
 The State water originates in Northern California where it is captured in reservoirs north of Sacramento and released into the Delta of the Sacramento and San Joaquin rivers.
 It is transported via the 444-mile California Aqueduct to State Water Project contractors such as the Metropolitan Water District of Southern California (MWD).
 The District water is filtered and disinfected by MWD at its Jensen Filtration Facility in Granada Hills.
-Water from the Colorado River is filtered and disinfected by MWD at its Weymouth Filtration Plant.
-MWD then delivers the water to its 26-member public agencies, including Calleguas Municipal Water District (CMWD), Ventura County's regional wholesale purveyor and the District's direct supplier.
+MWD then delivers the water to its 26-member agencies, including Calleguas Municipal Water District (CMWD), Ventura County's regional wholesale purveyor and the District's direct supplier.